 Tummy Tuck and Hernia Repair

-If a hernia is present, this may be addressed at the same time as a tummy tuck.
+If a hernia is present, this may be addressed at the same time as your tummy tuck in Bethesda.
 Small hernias may be repaired by a plastic surgeon.
 However, large hernias may require working in conjunction with a general surgeon.
 Abdominoplasty may also be performed simultaneously with other abdominal surgeries, such as a hysterectomy.